7 Signs You Need a Digital Detox—and How to Start Today

 • Implement a “digital curfew”—turn off devices at least one hour before bed.

-• Switch to night mode or blue light filters on essential devices.
+• Use night mode or blue light filters on devices you need to use.

 • Replace screen time with reading, journaling, or calming breathwork before sleep.